nstjuliana/DreamUp/_docs/tech-stack.md

 ## Core Stack Decisions

-### Runtime: Bun
+### Runtime: Node.js

-**Decision:** Use Bun as the primary runtime for TypeScript execution.
+**Decision:** Use Node.js as the primary runtime for TypeScript execution.

 **Rationale:**
-- Fast startup time crucial for CLI tool responsiveness
+- Mature ecosystem with extensive package compatibility
-- Native TypeScript support eliminates need for transpilation
+- Full Playwright support (required for Browserbase/Stagehand)
-- Built-in package manager simplifies dependency management
-- Matches project specification example (`bun run qa.ts`)
+- Excellent debugging tools and developer experience
+- Industry standard with extensive documentation
+- Better compatibility with browser automation libraries

 **Best Practices:**
-- Use `.bun` directory for cached dependencies (faster installs)
+- Use `tsx` for TypeScript execution (no transpilation needed)
-- Use `bun --bun` flag to ensure Bun runtime (not Node.js fallback)
 - Keep files under 500 lines for AI tool compatibility
+- Use `npm ci` in CI/CD for reproducible builds
+- Use Node.js 18+ for modern JavaScript features

 **Limitations:**
-- Newer ecosystem with fewer community resources than Node.js
-- Some npm packages may have compatibility issues (test thoroughly)
+- Requires TypeScript execution tool (tsx) for development
+- Requires separate TypeScript execution tool (tsx)
-- Lambda deployment requires bundling (use `bun build` or esbuild)
+- Lambda deployment requires bundling (use esbuild or webpack)
-- Less mature debugging tools compared to Node.js

 **Important Considerations:**
 - Always test Lambda deployments with bundled code
-- Some libraries may require Node.js polyfills (Bun handles most automatically)
-- Use `bun install --frozen-lockfile` in CI/CD for reproducible builds
+- Use `tsx` for development and `tsc` + `node` for production if needed
+- Ensure Node.js version matches across development and deployment

 **Common Pitfalls:**
-- Assuming all npm packages work perfectly (test compatibility)
-- Not bundling properly for Lambda (can cause runtime errors)
+- Not installing `tsx` as a dev dependency
+- Using `node` directly on `.ts` files (won't work - use `tsx`)
-- Forgetting to specify `--bun` flag in scripts
+- Forgetting to update package.json scripts after switching runtimes

 ---